 For the Coconut Cookie Base

-Line a large loaf tin with baking paper (see tips in notes)
+Line a medium loaf tin with baking paper (see tips in notes)

 Mix together the biscuit crumbs, coconut and butter until well combined.
 Press evenly and firmly into the base of the prepared tin then place in the fridge to set.

 Beat the cream cheese and sugar together until smooth and creamy.